X

 Thank you.
 We take the next question from Raghav Maheshwari.
 Please go ahead.

-Sorry, your voice is not clear.
+Sorry, Raghav, your voice is not clear.
+If you can little more —

 Yeah.
 Is it better now?
-Yeah.

-Arun Aradhya
+Arun Aradhye

 On a consolidated basis, the cash conversion, whatever you are telling you know, it will drop down from 180 days to almost 30 days.
-That is amazing.
-We can save much so far as interest is concerned on working capital.
-At the same time, while we will be saving huge, huge costs on account of interest because of X works, we will have to shell with some of the margins so far as transit, shipment to cost are concerned, tariff is concerned, then interest is concerned.
-So.
+That is amazing we can save much — so far as interest is concerned on working capital.
+At the same time, while we will be saving huge costs on account of interest, because of ex works, we will have to shell with some of the margins so far as transit — shipment costs are concerned, tariff is concerned, then interest is concerned.
 So maybe around some of the business will be impacted by 15% probably.
+But at the same time, margins will remain same because we will be reducing the cost by about 20%.
+On the contrary, 5% margin will be increased.

 Aditya Menon